 • Close all background processes related to all your portable storage devices in Task Manager.

-• Press the Windows key +X to bring up the Windows Tools menu.
+• Press Windows key + X to bring up the Windows Tools menu.

 • Type the following in the Command Prompt window and press Enter.
 This will completely shut down your machine:

-• Open Device Manager as described elsewhere and check that the WPD FileSystem Volume Driver label is gone.
+• Open Device Manager as described above and check that the WPD FileSystem Volume Driver label is gone.
 If so, continue.
 If not, stop and try another solution.

 • Open an elevated Command Prompt as shown above.